 A kinetic, light-emitting screen powered by the sun

 After its success in Doha, Solar Shimmer was featured at MAB18 (Media Architecture Biennale).
-It was also exhibited at the 2019 International Kinetic Art Exhibit and Symposium in Florida to display different visual content.
-Solar Shimmer can be adapted to communicate different messages depending on the location and can be installed anywhere in the world to animate public spaces while inspiring sustainable behaviour.
+It was also shown at the 2019 International Kinetic Art Exhibit and Symposium in Florida to display different visual content.